Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Local existence of regular solutions to parabolic equations

 \end{thm}

-{\it\bf{Acknowledgements}}: The author B. Chen is supported partially by NSFC (Grant No. 12301074) and Guangdong Basic and Applied Basic Research Foundation (Grant No. 2025 A1515010502), the author Y.D.
-Wang is supported partially by NSFC (Grant No. 12431003).
+{\it\bf{Acknowledgements}}: The author B. Chen is partially supported by NSFC (Grant No. 12301074) and Guangdong Basic and Applied Basic Research Foundation (Grant No. 2025 A1515010502), and the author Y.D.
+Wang is partially supported by NSFC (Grant No. 12431003).